aseio6668/Pyramid/README.md

 3. Ensure database permissions are correct
 4. Try restarting the application

+## 🚀 Future Development

+The Pyramid platform is designed for continuous expansion:
+- **Upcoming Games**: FPS shooters, fighting games, multiplayer experiences
+- **Platform Features**: Achievement system, tournaments, social features
+- **Educational Content**: Game development tutorials, coding challenges
+- **Community Tools**: User-generated content, modding support

 ## 📄 License

-This project is provided as-is for entertainment purposes.
-No real money gambling is supported or endorsed.
+This project is provided as-is for educational and entertainment purposes.
+All games are free and designed to promote learning and fun without any monetary risk.

-**Important**: This is a fake money casino for entertainment only.
-No real money transactions occur.
+**Educational Mission**: The AseioTech Pyramid platform demonstrates web development techniques, game design principles, and full-stack development practices.

 ---

-Made with ❤️ for fun and entertainment!
+Made with ❤️ by AseioTech for education and entertainment! 🔺